PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Occasionally tests will be needed to make sure that a function will return the same value for different arguments (e.g., due to symmetry properties).
-PlasmaPy's `~plasmapy.utils` subpackage contains the `~plasmapy.utils.run_test` and `~plasmapy.utils.run_test_equivalent_calls` helper functions that can generically perform many of these comparisons and checks.
+PlasmaPy's `~plasmapy.utils` subpackage contains the `~plasmapy.utils.pytest_helpers.run_test` and `~plasmapy.utils.pytest_helpers.run_test_equivalent_calls` helper functions that can generically perform many of these comparisons and checks.

-The `~plasmapy.utils.run_test` function can be used to check that a callable object returns the expected result, raises the expected exception, or issues the expected warning for different positional and keyword arguments.
+The `~plasmapy.utils.pytest_helpers.run_test` function can be used to check that a callable object returns the expected result, raises the expected exception, or issues the expected warning for different positional and keyword arguments.
 This function is particularly useful when unit testing straightforward functions when you have a bunch of inputs and know the expected result.

 Suppose that we want to test the trigonometric property that